ypranay3232/DSA/README.md

-# 🚀 Learning DSA with Love Babbar's Playlist
+# 🚀 Learning DSA

 Hey there!
-I'm currently learning **Data Structures and Algorithms (DSA)** using Love Babbar's course.
+I'm currently learning **Data Structures and Algorithms (DSA)**.
 This repo is my personal notebook, practice area, and guide for beginners who want to follow a structured path.